Muzosh/web-eid-authtoken-validation-php-original/ISSUE_TEMPLATE.md

 Provide a detailed description of the change or addition you are proposing.

-Make it clear if the issue is a bug, an enhancement or just a question.
+Make it clear if the issue is a bug, an enhancement or just a question (for example by using GitHub tags).

 ## Context